lucasjoliveau/doc/fr/legal/terms/enterprise.md

 When the Customer chooses the Self-Hosting option, the Customer further agrees
 to:

-  * take all reasonable measures to protect Customer’s files and databases and to ensure Customer’s data is safe and secure, acknowledging that Odoo SA cannot be held liable for any data loss;
+  * take all reasonable measures to protect Customer’s files and databases and to ensure Customer’s data is safe and secure, acknowledging that Konvergo ERP SA cannot be held liable for any data loss;

-  * grant Odoo SA the necessary access to verify the validity of the Odoo Enterprise Edition usage upon request (e.g. if the automatic validation is found to be inoperant for the Customer).
+  * grant Konvergo ERP SA the necessary access to verify the validity of the Konvergo ERP Enterprise Edition usage upon request (e.g. if the automatic validation is found to be inoperant for the Customer).

 ### 6.2 No Soliciting or Hiring